Conditional Compatibility Learning for Context-Dependent Anomaly Detection: Related Work

 \section{Related Work}

-\textbf{Vision--language anomaly detection.} Recent anomaly detection methods increasingly rely on pretrained vision--language models such as CLIP \cite{radford2021learning} to enable open-vocabulary inference, moving beyond reconstruction-based \cite{deng2022anomaly, he2024diffusion} and feature-matching approaches \cite{defard2021padim, roth2022towards}.
-WinCLIP \cite{jeong2023winclip} introduces prompt ensembling for zero-shot defect detection, while AnomalyCLIP \cite{zhou2023anomalyclip}, AdaCLIP \cite{cao2024adaclip}, PromptAD \cite{li2024promptad}, and IIPAD \cite{iipad} adapt CLIP via prompt learning or feature refinement for few-shot settings.
-AA-CLIP \cite{ma2025aa} further injects anomaly-aware supervision into the text encoder to improve semantic separability.
-Despite strong performance on industrial benchmarks such as MVTec-AD \cite{bergmann2019mvtec} and VisA \cite{visa}, these methods treat anomaly detection as an object-centric problem, where anomalies correspond to local defects or appearance deviations, rather than violations of object--scene compatibility.
+\textbf{Vision--language anomaly detection.} Recent anomaly detection methods increasingly leverage pretrained vision--language models such as CLIP~\citep{radford2021learning} for open-vocabulary inference.
+WinCLIP~\citep{jeong2023winclip} introduces prompt ensembling for zero-shot defect detection, while AnomalyCLIP~\citep{zhou2023anomalyclip} and AdaCLIP~\citep{cao2024adaclip} adapt CLIP via prompt learning for few-shot settings.
+PromptAD~\citep{li2024promptad} and IIPAD~\citep{lv2025oneforall} incorporate iterative refinement, and AA-CLIP~\citep{ma2025aaclip} injects anomaly-aware supervision into the text encoder.
+Despite strong performance on structural benchmarks such as MVTec-AD~\citep{bergmann2019mvtec} and VisA~\citep{zou2022spot}, all these methods treat anomaly detection as an object-centric problem where anomalies correspond to local defects or appearance deviations and do not model whether a visually normal subject is compatible with its surrounding context.

-\textbf{Contextual anomaly and out-of-context detection.} Prior work on out-of-context (OOC) recognition includes graph-based reasoning models \cite{bomatter2021pigs} and foundation-model-based approaches \cite{roy2025zero}.
-Existing OOC datasets such as MIT-OOC \cite{mit_ooc} and COCO-OOC \cite{coco_ooc} are limited in scale or rely on cut-and-paste synthesis, conflating contextual inconsistency with low-level artifacts.
-Additionally, these methods focus on image-level classification and do not support few-shot learning or robust generalization across subject–context combinations.